-Your mission statement gives you an opportunity to define your company goals, company culture, and directs your decision-making.
+Your mission statement allows you to define your company goals and company culture and directs your decision-making.
 It may seem hard to do at first.
-Remember, it is not set in stone.
+However, it is not set in stone.
 You can change it if it doesn’t fit your business model and your direction.

-When writing your mission statement, ensure it is original and defines what you want to accomplish for your small business.
+When writing your mission statement, make sure it is original and defines what you want to accomplish for your small business.
 You don’t want to copy your competitors.

 Brand Awareness